 The Homestead is a resort/residential community located in the Township on approximately 500 acres of heavily timbered land with about a mile of beach frontage on Lake Michigan.
 See Map 3- 8.
 Great care has been taken in siting of facilities, including over 460 condominiums, 90 lodge units, four restaurants, two conference centers and two large recreational complexes.
 The facility is the largest single employer and taxpayer in the Township.
-In addition, a more recent Homestead development called Woodstone is under development along Lake Street, south of the village.
-It is slated for 96 homes.
+In addition, a new Homestead development called Woodstone is under development along Lake Street, south of the village.
+It is slated for 194 dwellings on 204 acres.
+98 of those units won't be constructed if 104 acres are sold to the National Park Service.
 See Map 3-9.